North Sydney Council Chambers

-The North Sydney Council Chambers is a landmark civic complex on a block bounded by Miller and McLaren streets in North Sydney, Australia.
+The North Sydney Council Chambers is a landmark civic complex on a block bounded by Miller and McLaren streets in North Sydney, New South Wales, Australia.
 Originally conceived as a Federation Arts and Crafts residence by Edward Jeaffreson Jackson in 1903, the main building served as a private hospital before being purchased by the Municipality of North Sydney for its new chambers in 1925, with sympathetic extensions being completed in 1926, 1938 and 1968 to accommodate for this new usage.
 While it has remained the seat of North Sydney Council since 1926, the Council Chambers have been further extended with the completion of the modernist Wyllie Wing by Harry Seidler in 1977 and the Carole Baker Building in 2000 by Feiko Bouman.

 History

 Kelrose, 1903–1925

 "Kelrose", sketch by B. J. Waterhouse c.
 1908.

 The original house on a block of land on the corner of Miller and McLaren streets, was purchased by Annie Capper in the 1880s from James Husband.
 This 1870 home of James Husband, was demolished in 1903 and a new house in the Arts and Crafts style known as “Kelrose”, was designed by Edward Jeaffreson Jackson who was commissioned by Capper to design a family house, which was completed in 1903 by R. G. Ochs.
 Jeaffreson Jackson, who is commemorated nearby with the Jeaffreson Jackson Reserve, was notable for being influential in developing the English Arts and Crafts style into an Australian architectural form known broadly as Federation style.
 As one of the first to introduce the bungalow to Sydney, it has been thought that he also introduced the terracotta Marseille-patterned tile to Australia.
 When Capper and her son, Dr. Capper, left the house a few years after its completion, it was used for a time as a private hospital.

 By the 1920s, the Municipality of North Sydney, which had been formed by amalgamation in 1890, started looking for new council offices and identified Kelrose on its corner block as the most suitable, with a council resolution to resume the land passed in December 1923.
 The council appropriated A£12,000 for the purposes of resumption and alterations in July 1924.